US STOCKS-Big thumbs-up from Wall St after Fed signals patience on rates

 “The markets got what they were hoping for in the Fed’s written statement, including both the notion of the central bank’s patience on future rate hikes and greater flexibility in its approach to reducing its balance sheet,” said Mohamed El-Erian, chief economic advisor at Allianz in Newport Beach, California.

-Apple shares jumped 6.9 percent after reporting a sharp growth in services business, easing concerns after the iPhone maker earlier this month cut current-quarter sales forecast.
+Apple shares jumped 6.83 percent after the company reported a sharp growth in services business, easing concerns after the iPhone maker earlier this month cut current-quarter sales forecast.

-Following the Fed’s rate announcement, all three main U.S. stock indexes extended gains from earlier in the session and the S&P 500 was on track for its highest close since Dec.
+Following the Fed’s rate announcement, all three main U.S. stock indexes extended gains from earlier in the session and the S&P 500 closed at its highest since Dec.
 6.

-Microsoft Corp and Facebook Inc, set to report after the closing bell, were up more than 3 percent.
+Microsoft Corp and Facebook Inc, set to report after the closing bell, rose 3 percent or more.

 Of the 168 S&P 500 companies that have reported results so far, 73.2 percent have topped profit estimates, according to Refinitiv data.

-Advancing issues outnumbered declining ones on the NYSE by a 4.23-to-1 ratio; on Nasdaq, a 2.51-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 4.09-to-1 ratio; on Nasdaq, a 2.31-to-1 ratio favored advancers.